ivankodrnja/Pitch-Perfect/README.md

 ## Details

 Upon installation of the app, press the record button, say your favorite quote, press stop button when you are finished after which you get a view where you can choose your play with different modulations of the recorded audio.
 Enjoy!

+## What have I learned
+I learned how to:
+* Create a new project from existing iOS app templates
+* Add buttons, images, labels and create user interfaces for the app using the Storyboard
+* Leverage the Model View Controller (MVC) design principles; this includes writing custom model code, and using UIViewController, and UIView
+* Create Outlet and Action connections between the views and view controllers.
+Benefit from the power of Delegates by using them in code
+* Navigate between two scenes in the app using UINavigationController
+* Play audio files using AVFoundation’s AVAudioEngine class
+* Run the iOS simulator and download the app on a physical device
+* Search documentation, resolve bugs, and read other people’s code

 ## License